-Negative Results (S/C.O.
-1): Samples giving an absorbance greater than the Cut-off value are considered negative, which indicates that no antibodies to HBV core antigen have been detected using this anti-HBc ELISA kit..

-Positive Results (S/C.O. ≤1): Samples giving absorbance less than, or equal to the Cut-off value are initially reactive for this assay, which indicates that antibodies to HBV core antigen have probably been detected with this anti-HBc ELISA kit.
-Any initially reactive samples should be retested in duplicates.
-Repeatedly reactive samples could be considered positive for anti-HBc.

-Borderline (S/CO =0.9-1.1): Samples with absorbance to Cut-off ratio between 0.9 and 1.1 are considered borderline samples and retesting is recommended.
-Repeatedly reactive samples could be considered positive for anti-HBc.
+Negative Results (S/C.O. <1): samples giving absorbance less than the Cut-off value are negative for this assay, which indicates that no antibodies to hepatitis B virus surface antigen have probably not been detected with this kit.
+Positive Results (S/C.O. ≥1): samples giving an absorbance greater than or equal to the Cut-off value are initially reactive, which indicates that antibodies to HBV surfaces antigen have been detected using this anti-HBs ELISA kit.
+Retesting in duplicates of any reactive samples is recommended.
+Borderline (S/C.O. =0.9-1.1) : Samples with absorbance to Cut-off ratio between 0.9 and 1.1 are considered borderline and retesting of these samples in duplicates is recommended to confirm the results.
+Repeatedly positive samples can be considered positive for antibodies to HBsAq.

-TEST PERFORMANCE AND EXPECTED RESULTS
+LIMITATIONS

-- 1. Non-repeatable positive result may occur due to the general biological and biochemical characteristics of the ELISA method.
-The test is designed to achieve very high performance characteristics of sensitivity and specificity.
-However, in very rare cases some HBV mutants or subtypes can remain undetectable.
-Antibodies may be also undetectable during the early stages of the disease and in some immunosuppressed individuals. - Common sources for mistakes: kits beyond the expiry date, bad washing procedures, contaminated reagents, incorrect assay procedure steps, insufficient aspiration during washing, failure to add samples or reagents, equipment, timing, volumes, sample nature and quality. - 3.
-The prevalence of the marker will affect the assay's predictive values. - 4.
-This is a qualitative assay and the results cannot be used to measure antibodies concentrations. - 5.
+- 1. Non-repeatable positive result may occur due to the general biological of the ELISA assays.
+This assay is designed to achieve very high performance characteristics of sensitivity and specificity and the "sandwich model" minimizes the unspecific reactions due to interference with unknown matters in sample.
+However, in very rare cases some HBV mutants or subtypes can remain undetectable. - 2.
 If, after retesting of the initially reactive samples, the assay results are negative, these samples should be considered as non-repeatable (false positive) and interpreted as negative.
-As with many very sensitive ELISA assays, false positive results can occur due to the several reasons, most of which are related but not limited to inadequate washing step.
+As with many very sensitive ELISA assays, false positive results can occur due to the several reasons, most of which are related but not limited to inadequate washing step - 3.
+Common sources for mistakes: kits beyond the expiry date, bad washing procedures, contaminated reagents, incorrect assay procedure steps, insufficient aspiration during washing, failure to add samples or reagents, equipment, timing, volumes, sample nature and quality. - 4.
+The prevalence of the marker will affect the assay's predictive values. - 5.
+Samples tested using test kits from different manufacturer can give similar qualitative results but some samples can give discrepancies due to the antibodies diversity and the antigenic properties of HBsAg used in the assay. - 6.
+This is a qualitative assay and the results cannot be used to measure antibodies concentrations.